moucheng2017/moucheng2017.github.io/_news/announcement_3.md

   - /posts/2025-07-05-my-first-blog/
 ---

-My first blog on the definitions of disease world models for personalised medicine.
+I wrote my first blog to share some of my thoughts on defining the new concept, disease world models for personalised medicine.
+[Read the related blog post here](/posts/2025-07-05-my-first-blog/) I have been wanting to write this blog for very long, ever since I saw the first Genie world model came out, before it was accepted at ICML 2024.
+Finally I found sometime this weekend to write the blog.